paty-oliveira/edit-analytics-eng-bigquery/README.md

 ### Add environment variables
-1. Rename the `.env_edit` file to `.env` and fill up with the required information:
+1. Rename the `.env_edit` file to `.env` and fill up with the required information (available on `starbucks_dw/` folder):

 - `GCLOUD_CREDENTIALS_FILEPATH`: pointing to the path of `gcloud` default credentials.
 Usually it's available on `~/.config/gcloud/application_default_credentials.json`

-- `GCP_PROJECT_ID`: BigQuery project identifier
+- `GCP_PROJECT_ID`: BigQuery project identifier.
+It will be provided during the onboarding session.

-2. Create a new environment variable called `SCHEMA_PREFIX` and set it to your first name.
+2. Create a new environment variable called `SCHEMA_PREFIX` and set it to your github name.
 This variable will be used to add a prefix to BigQuery dataset.
 Make sure you store this environment variable in `~/.bashrc` or `~/.zshrc` (for MacOs users).

 ```
-export SCHEMA_PREFIX='your_first_name'
+export SCHEMA_PREFIX='your_github_name'
 ```

 ### Build and start Docker container